cvs-health/testaro/README.md

 The URLs polled by Testaro are specified by `process.env.JOB_URLS`.
 The format of that environment variable is a `+`-delimited list of URLs, including schemes.
 If one of the URLs is `https://testrunner.org/a11ytest/api/job`, and if a Testaro instance has the agent ID `tester3`, then a job request is a `GET` request to `https://testrunner.org/a11ytest/api/job?agent=tester3`.

 Once a Testaro instance obtains a network job, Testaro performs it and adds the result data to the job, which then becomes the job report.
-Testaro sends the report in a `POST` request to the URL specified by the `sources.sendReportTo` property of the job.
+Testaro sends the report in a `POST` request to the URL specified by the `sendReportTo` property of the job.

 Network watching can be repeated or 1-job.
 One-job watching stops after 1 job has been performed.